sftsrv/structured-html/README.md

 # HTML to EditorJS

-A little library for converting HTML into a structured data format that is compatible with the [EditorJS](https://github.com/codex-team/editor.js) so that HTML data can be passed into the editor
+A little library for converting HTML into a structured data format that is compatible with [EditorJS](https://github.com/codex-team/editor.js) so that HTML data can be passed into the editor

 ## Usage